 Established in the 1950s, Ocean Sports is one of Watamu’s oldest and most beloved resorts.
 Famous for its casual elegance and vibrant atmosphere, this beachfront resort offers direct access to Watamu Marine Park, exceptional seafood dining, and lively beach bar evenings popular among both locals and international travelers.

-8. Costal Vibes at their Finest: Papa Remo and Lichthaus
+Costal Wining and Dining at its Best: Papa Remo and Lichthaus

 Papa Remo Beach Restaurant, a beloved local and tourist favorite, combines authentic Swahili flavors with Italian culinary influences.
 Situated directly on Watamu Beach, diners savor dishes like grilled lobster, fresh seafood pasta, and wood-fired pizzas while enjoying spectacular sunset views.